PULP ARTISTS

 (1893-1972)

-Eugene Mac Frandzen was born in San Diego, California on April 13, 1893.
-His father, who was also named Eugene Frandzen, was born in Texas to Danish and German immigrant farmers, but moved to San Diego, where he began to work as the Secretary of the Pine Valley Water and Land Company, which built the Pine Valley Dam.
+Eugene Mabus Frandzen was born in San Diego, California on April 13, 1893.
+His father, who was also named Eugene Frandzen, was born in Texas to Danish and German immigrant farmers.
+His father ran a printing press business in San Diego.
 His mother, Charlotte Elizabeth Davies, was born in Wales.
 There were three children in the family, Harold, Eugene, and their younger sister, Glenn.
 They lived at 1327 14th Street.

-In 1918 Frandzen reported to his draft board and was recorded to be of medium build, short stature, with blue eyes and light brown hair.
-He served in the Army and was sent to France in the last two months of WWI.
+In 1918 he reported to his draft board and was recorded to be of medium build, short stature, with blue eyes and light brown hair.
+He served in the Army and was sent to France for the last two months of the war.
+He was a First Lieutenant in the Illinois Field Artillery Reserve Corps.

-After the war he returned to Chicago to live with his sister at 4617 Dover Street, and to open his own commercial art studio at 57 East Jackson Boulevard.
+After the war he returned to Chicago and lived at 4617 Dover Street.
+He opened his own commercial art studio at 57 East Jackson Boulevard.

-In 1921 his sister married and Eugene Frandzen moved to New York City, where he opened an "illustration studio" at 241 West 13th Street.
+In 1921 he moved to New York City, where he opened an "illustration studio" at 241 West 13th Street.

-In 1922 his work began to appear regularly as pen and ink story illustrations in The New York Times, often depicting scenes of destitute city children.
-He even wrote his own story about young boys who collect scrap firewood from old crates.
+In 1922 his pen and ink story illustrations began to appear regularly in The New York Times, often depicting scenes of destitute city children.
+He also authored several stories, one of which was about young boys who collect and sell scrap firewood, recycled from old crates.

-During this time he studied at the Art Students League and the Grand Central School of Art under Dean Cornwell and Pruett Carter.
+During this time he studied at the Art Students League and the Grand Central School of Art.
+His teachers included Dean Cornwell and Pruett Carter.

-In 1923 he illustrated several children's books, and in 1924 his work appeared in Boy's Life and St. Nicholas.
+In 1923 he illustrated several children's books, and in 1924 his work appeared in the nationwide magazines Boy's Life and St. Nicholas.

-In 1925 at the age of thirty-two he married his wife, Emma Elizabeth Frandzen, who was twenty-two years old.
+On May 3, 1923 at the age of thirty he married his wife, Emma Elizabeth Frandzen, who was twenty-two years old.
 They had met at the Art Students League.
-She was also an artist and illustrator, and, like her husband, she was also born in California.
+She was also an artist and illustrator.
+Like her husband, she was also born in California.
 They had no children.

 In 1926 he illustrated articles in Police Stories magazine.
 In 1927 his illustrations appeared in The Elks Magazine.